-US operations
+ii US operations

-The short term fluctuations in investment returns for US operations comprise the following items:
+The short-term fluctuations in investment returns for US operations comprise the following items:

-Half year Half year Half year Full year 2011 2010 2010 £m £m £m Actual realised losses less default assumption and amortisation of interest-related gains and losses for fixed income securities and related swap transactions a 7 (175) (351) Investment return related (loss) gain due primarily to changed expectation of profits on in-force variable annuity business in future periods based on current period equity returns, net of related hedging activity for equity, related products b (121) 30 (332) Actual less long-term return on equity based investments and other items 23 5 5 Total Jackson (91) (140) (678)
+2011 Half year £m 2010 Half year £m 2010 Full year £m Actual realised losses less default assumption and amortisation of interest-related gains and losses for fixed income securities and related swap transactions ^a Investment return related (loss) gain due primarily to changed expectation of profits on in-force variable annuity business in future periods based on current period equity returns, net of 7 (175) (351) related hedging activity for equity, related products ^b (121) 30 (332) Actual less long-term return on equity based investments and other items 23 5 5 Total Jackson (91) (140) (678)

-- For half year and full year 2010 the charges relating to fixed income securities of $\pounds$ (175) million and $\pounds$ (351) million respectively primarily represent the excess of credit-related losses in the period on the US statutory basis over the amortisation of interest-related gains and longer-term default assumption included within operating profit, together with the impact of de-risking activities within the portfolio. - This item arises due to the market returns, net of related hedging activity, being higher or lower than the assumed longer-term rate of return.
+- a For half year and full year 2010 the charges relating to fixed income securities of £(175) million and £(351) million respectively primarily represent the excess of credit-related losses in the period on the US statutory basis over the amortisation of interest-related gains and longer-term default assumption included within operating profit, together with the impact of de-risking activities within the portfolio. - b This item arises due to the market returns, net of related hedging activity, being higher or lower than the assumed longer-term rate of return.
 This gives rise to higher or lower than expected period end values of variable annuity assets under management with a resulting effect on the projected value of future account values and hence future profitability from altered fees.
 The US equity market returns were 5.6 per cent compared to the assumed longer-term rate of 3.3 per cent for the period which was more than offset by the impact of hedging activity.
-For half year and full year 2010, the US equity market returns were approximately negative 3.3 per cent (full year 2010: positive 14.5 per cent), which was more than offset by the impact of hedging activity for both periods. than offset by the impact of hedging activity for both periods.
+For half year and full year 2010, the US equity market returns were approximately negative 3.3 per cent (full year 2010: positive 14.5 per cent) compared to the assumed longer-term rate of 3.25 per cent (full year 2010: 6.8 per cent), which was more than offset by the impact of hedging activity for both periods.